mithunmanohar/elasticsearch-kibana-docker-compose/README.md

 # elasticsearch-kibana-docker-compose
-docker-compose file for setting up local elasticsearch-kibana environment using docker-compose
+docker-compose file for setting up a local elasticsearch-kibana environment using docker-compose